Las Vegas Apartments Guide & Renter Tips for 2025

 You'll likely find a modern condo packed with amenities within the city limits of Las Vegas.

-Although the city is dog-friendly, you'll find more square footage and potential outdoor space a ten to thirty-minute commute from the metro area.
+Although the city is dog-friendly, you'll find more square footage and potential outdoor space within a 10- to 30-minute commute from the metro area.

 Consider Your Commute Time

-Like any big city, Las Vegas contends with tons of traffic.
-Before signing a lease, make sure you consider your commute time, including walking to public transportation and reasonable delays on the bus.
+Like any big city, Las Vegas contends with heavy traffic.
+Before signing a lease, consider your commute time, including walking to public transportation and allowing for reasonable delays on the bus.
 If you're driving, look at commute times throughout the morning, afternoon, and evening to get an idea of what to expect.
 Las Vegas is so busy at night that you may find more traffic than expected.

-While these scores aren't great, they work if you live Downtown or in surrounding neighborhoods.
+While these scores aren't the highest for a major city, they work if you live Downtown or in surrounding neighborhoods.
 Regardless of where you live, you'll need a car to make the most of the city and the rest of Nevada.
 Otherwise, you need a healthy Lyft and Uber budget and some flexibility to rent a car to get out for a day trip.

 Public Transportation in Las Vegas

 The Regional Transportation Commission of Southern Nevada (RTC) runs Las Vegas’ transportation.
-Fares run $6 for a single, 2-hour pass or $20 for a 3-day pass.
+Fares run $4 for a single ride, $6 for a two-hour pass, or $20 for a three-day pass.
 Unfortunately, the city's public transportation isn't known as being robust and frequently ranks among the worst for metropolitan areas.
 Nevertheless, you'll find buses and a few express lines.

 Prepare for Apartment Tours